lemcu/LemcUSB/README.md

 24 MHz only for the first version.

-A synchronization method using an internal RC oscillator is in evaluation phase. perspectively it can be possible to use e.g. the 21 MHz HFRCO of a EFM32ZG as clock source.
+A synchronization method using an internal RC oscillator is in evaluation phase.
+Perspectively, it can be possible to use e.g. the 21 MHz HFRCO of a EFM32ZG as clock source.
 Compared to other solutions, the synchronization will most likely not retune the HFRCO, but act like a DPLL.